Homemade Protein Bars with 20 g of Protein. Dairy-Free & No Protein Powder

 • Cut the dough into 8 bars.
 Freeze the bars for 2 hours.

 • Separate the bars into eight pieces.
 Melt 100 g of chocolate.
 Cover the cutting board with parchment paper.
 Dip bars into chocolate.* Place them on parchment paper.
-Put in the fridge.
+Put in the freezer.
 In 30 minutes, sugar-free bars are ready to eat.

 Video